bbustin/bbustin/content/posts/2025-02-07_foray_into_agentic_ai.md

 around these test datasets.
 I could probably modify `run.py` to do what I want; however, there are type Jupyter notebook files I can examine first.

+#### Modify the code to run the model locally and use my prompts rather than those from the benchmark

-I need to modify the flake.nix to install jupyter and to run it.
-To make it a bit better than in my previous post, I made it not run jupyter if dependency installation failed.
-Otherwise, there could be a failure you don't notice and you bang your head on the wall trying to figure out why nothing is working.
+I'm going to use Jupyter while figuring this all out.
+To do that, I modify the flake.nix file to install and run Jupyter.
+To make it a bit better than in my previous post [Diving into AI](@/posts/2025-02-06_diving_into_ai.md), I made it not run jupyter if dependency installation fails.
+Otherwise, there could be a failure you don't notice causing you bang your head on the wall trying to figure out why nothing is working.
 Here is the relevant part.

 ```nix